wp-plugins/miniorange-login-openid/readme.txt

 == Upgrade Notice ==

 = 4.0 =
-Feature additions
-*	Set Redirect URL
+*	Set Redirect URL for Social Login
-*	Vertical floating sharing widget and horizontal sharing widget
+*	Vertical floating sharing widget and horizontal sharing widget for Social Sharing
-*	Preview & Customize buttons and icons, new themes and option to change size
+*	Preview & Customize buttons and icons - new themes and option to change size for Social Login and Social Sharing
-*	Twitter username for twitter share
+*	Twitter username for Social Sharing

 = 3.0.5 =
-* bug fix for older php versions.
+* Bug fix for Social Login for older php versions.

 = 3.0.4 =
-* bug fixes.
+* Bug fix for Social Sharing.

 = 3.0.3 =
+* Added social login applications Instagram, Windows Live, Amazon to widgets
+* Added social sharing applications like Twitter, Pinterest and Reddit.
-* added more apps to login and share widgets.
-More theme options to select for social icons.
+* Added more theme options to select Social Login and Social Sharing icons.

 = 3.0.2 =
+* Added Social login with Facebook, Linkedin.
-* added login with facebook, linkedin.
-Added new social sharing widget.
+* Added new social sharing buttons for social applications Facebook, Google, LinkedIn.

-= 3.0.1=
+= 3.0.1 =
-* bug fixes.
+* Bug fixes for Social Login.

 = 3.0 =
-* added login with salesforce as app and bug fixes.
+* added Social login with Salesforce as app
+* Bug fixes

 = 2.0 =
-* bug fixes and changes in user email verification.
+* bug fixes and changes for Social Login in user email verification.

-= 1.0.1 = * login with google openid connect added to the plugin.
+= 1.0.1 =
+* Social login with Google OpenID Connect added to the plugin.

-= 1.0=
+= 1.0 =
-First version of plugin.
+* First version of Social Login, Social Sharing plugin.